gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 Well, that very night, the raccoons left one of his own cross-splice traps in the night jar under his bed.
 He lived, but he never walked the same way afterward.
-The emir's guards didn't do more than take his name---His Grace doesn't care much for slavers---but word got around pretty quickly that anyone who hurt one of the Gifted had better watch themselves.
+The emir's guards didn't do more than take his name—His Grace doesn't care much for slavers—but word got around pretty quickly that anyone who hurt one of the Gifted had better watch themselves.

 All of that flashed through my mind as I put my arms back up in the air.
 But…